RGPhD/e15/independent-study/README.md

 + During the past year at Harvard University Extension School, I have encountered many Cascading Style Sheets (CSS) methodologies for laying out webpages and online eLearning course sites, including floats, tables, positioning, inline-block, CSS columns, Flexbox, and CSS Grid.
 The purpose of this set of notes is to select three of these CSS methodologies and then compare and contrast each of these CSS methods.
 I will also present an examination, analysis and reflection of why one of the methodologies is the best selection for responsive design and responsive eLearning design.

 ## Separation of Concerns for CSS Methodologies
 + Before selecting a CSS methodology for your eLearning website, you need to know how to follow Separation of Concerns.
 “In computer science, Separation of Concerns (SoC) refers to the practice of breaking a program into distinct sections, each with their own concern/responsibility.
 Benefits: *Provides a logical organizational structure. *Easier to maintain/More flexible for collaboration amongst a team of developers. *Makes aspects of the program modular and thus reusable.
 Example SoC: HTML & CSS” (Buck, 2020).
-Whichever CSS methodology you ultimately decide to use, it is highly recommended to utilize SoC.
+Whichever CSS methodology you ultimately decide to use, it is highly recommended you utilize SoC.

 # Floats, Flexbox and CSS Grid for Online Courses
 + I have selected floats, Flexbox and CSS Grid for comparison and critical review.
 In order to understand these and any CSS layout methodologies, online course designers, new web designers, programmers and engineers alike must of course understand both the new border box model and the old content box model.